-UMass Medical School Partnership
+UMass Medical School - Baystate Partnership

-Partnership Addresses Needs of Under-served Communities
+Addressing the Needs of Under-served Communities

-Baystate Health (BH) and the University of Massachusetts Medical School (UMMS) partnered in 2015 to establish a regional campus in Springfield—University of Massachusetts Medical School-Baystate—with the aim of improving the health and well-being of our medically under-served rural and urban communities.
+Baystate Health and the University of Massachusetts Medical School partnered in 2015 to establish a regional campus in Springfield—University of Massachusetts Medical School-Baystate—with the aim of improving the health and well-being of our medically under-served rural and urban communities.

 - Easing the critical physician shortage in western Massachusetts